Key Takeaways

 Installation Process

-• Single-hole faucets are simpler.
+- Single-hole faucets are simpler.
 As the name suggests, they require a single hole in the sink or countertop.
-The installation is relatively easier since you only need one hole of a standard size to mount the faucet.
+The installation is relatively easy since you only need one hole of a standard size to mount the faucet.

-• Unlike single-hole faucets, widespread faucets consist of separate components, since the spout and the handle are separate from each other.
+- Unlike single-hole faucets, widespread faucets consist of separate components.
 These faucets require three holes on the sink or countertop.
-The three holes accommodate the spout and the separate hot and cold water handles.
+The three holes accommodate the spout and the separate hot and cold-water handles.
 You may need to add an adapter plate if your existing holes don’t match the faucet.

 Budget